 Official language of bhutan

 The government classifies 19 related Tibetan languages as dialects of Dzongkha.After the unification of Bhutan, Ngalongkha became the dominant language for official transactions as political offices were mainly based in areas where it was spoken.
 Ngalongkha slowly came to be known as Dzongkha, the languguage of the Dzong.
-Let's get an overview of the rich linguistic diversity of the country.
 Most languages spoken in the country belong to the Tibeto-Burman .
 The origins of the Bhutanese language can be traced back .
 Definitions Official language A language designated as having a unique legal status in the state: typically, .
 Hindi is the official language of India, but it was previously .
+English has official status.
 While Dzongkha is the official national language, Bhutan is home to an array of other regional languages and dialects.
 Among the power centres of medieval Bhutan, only Trongsa was not part of the Ngalongkha speaking area.Languages of Bhutan.Dzongkha or Bhutanese ( རྫོང་ཁ་, [dzoŋkʰa] ), is the national language of Bhutan .
 Dzongkha is the only written local language so far and it is written using Tibetan .Bhutan is a multilingual country where approximately 20 languages are commonly spoken.Factbook > Countries > Bhutan > Demographics.
 Dzongkha is the official language of Bhutan and it is also the most common language spoken all over the country.
 Due to the mountainous terrain that separates settlements, around 20 different .
 Top Selling Bhutan .Bhutan ( / buːˈtɑːn / ⓘ boo-TAHN; Dzongkha: འབྲུག་ཡུལ་, romanized :Druk Yul [ʈuk̚˩.From Wikimedia Commons, the free media repository.
 Other Languages Spoken in Bhutan.The Tibetic languages form a well-defined group of languages descended from Old Tibetan (7th to 9th centuries)., 2015) Laya at Ethnologue (18th ed.Bhutan Languages.

 What Languages are Spoken in Bhutan